tommasorigon/LSBP/Tutorial/tutorial.md

 ### ECM algorithm

-In order to alleviate the issue local maxima, we run the ECM algorithm `10` times through the command `LSBP_ECM` of the `LSBP` package, and we select the model that reached the highest value of the log-posterior distribution.
+To alleviate the issue of local maxima, we run the ECM algorithm `10` times through the command `LSBP_ECM` of the `LSBP` package, and we select the model that reached the highest value of the log-posterior distribution.

 ```r
 logposterior <- rep(0,10)